finic-ai/doctran/README.md

 </a>
 </p>

-Using ANN search to retrieve context for LLM-driven applications like chatbots and agents is standard practice, but suffers from low recall when embeddings are generated from documents with sparse information and noisy text.
-Doctran is an open-source platform that users LLMs and classical NLP techniques to transform unstructured text and increase information density.
+Vector databases are useful for retrieving context for LLM-driven applications like chatbots and agents.
+However, they struggle to retrieve relevant information if the source documents are indexed hapharzardly, especially when the data is noisy or information is sparse.
+Doctran is an open-source library that uses LLMs and classical NLP techniques to clean and transform unstructured text, resulting in documents with high information density that perform better in vector search.